Setting an Open Source StrategyEdit this guide on GitHub

 For example, many open source tools are offered in free editions online but also exist in fee-based, supported instances, and it is common for outside contributors to advance platforms and applications that are offered commercially.
 It is wise to define in your strategy document exactly how such editions differ and how control is exerted over them, keeping in mind that levels of control can vary widely over time.

 Beyond the critical elements of your strategy discussed earlier, there are many other policies to lay out in your strategy document.
 The good news is that there are free guidelines from trusted external sources that you can take advantage of.

-For example, Black Duck offers a useful four-pillar set of guidelines for setting your open source strategy:
+For example, Synopsys offers a useful four-pillar set of guidelines for setting your open source strategy: